Working in partnership with The Royal Orthopaedic Hospital NHS Foundation Trust and The Teenage Cancer Trust.

 We operate a referral system for 16-19 year old who require educational support whilst admitted to the Royal Orthopaedic Hospital

 After 5 days, contact made to agree programme of support via:

-At the Royal Orthopaedic Hospital, James Brindley provide education for any children and young people, aged 2 to 19, whilst they are receiving inpatient care.
+At the Royal Orthopaedic Hospital, James Brindley provide education for young people, aged between 16-19, whilst they are receiving inpatient care.